zenml-io/awesome-open-data-annotation/README.md

-# Open Source Data Annotation & Labelling Tools
+# 🏷 Open Source Data Annotation & Labelling Tools

-SMALL DESCRIPTION

-- OS Licence
-- Actively maintained
-- Functional
+At ZenML we believe that annotation and labelling workflows are a core part of the machine learning lifecycle.
+As an open-source tool, we wanted to highlight and recognize the variety of tools that are available to help your workflows become more data-centric.
+We had three core criteria to decide whether a particular tool could make it into the list:

+- The tool has an open-source licence.
+- The tool is actively maintained.
+- The tool is functional and fit for purpose.

+We welcome contributions to this list, so if you know of a tool that we've missed or if you've built one yourself, please do create a PR!

 ## Contents